Leixlip United F.C.

-Life before 1959
+History

+Before 1969

 Leixlip United had existed for the seasons of 1959–60,1960–61 and 1961–62 before problems arising from a shortage of local players caused the club to fold.

 Ormeau A.F.C. - The Leixlip connection

-Originally based in the inner city and founded by George Bendal, an English ex-Manchester City Goalkeeper, they played in Division 1 in the Leinster Senior League.
+Originally based in Dublin city and founded by George Bendal, an English ex-Manchester City goalkeeper, they played in Division 1 in the Leinster Senior League.
 When the club had problems finding a ground they relocated to Leixlip in 1965 in Easton Park, quite a few of the locals joined a few and thus the seeds for what would become Leixlip United had sown.
 Upon George Bendal's death, Ormeau A.F.C. also folded.
-In 1969 when Leixlip United reformed they benefited from players who had played in the Leinster Senior League for Ormeau including Theo Watkins, a junior international goalkeeper.
+In 1969, when Leixlip United reformed they benefited from players who had played in the Leinster Senior League for Ormeau including Theo Watkins, a junior international goalkeeper.

-The early years
+Early years

-After the club's formation, the main focus was to acquire a permanent ground.
+After the formation of Leixlip United in 1969, one of the club's main focuses was to acquire a permanent ground.
 The club first played their games in Greenlane where two primary schools now stand loaned to the club from the local parish priests.

 After the land had been occupied by the two schools the schoolboy section played at Greenlane and the Juniors secured a pitch in Dodsboro with assistance from Lucan United.

-The club found a home due to the kindness of the Honourable Desmond Guinness on his land in Leixlip village the schoolboy section and Juniors played their matches upon this ground.
+The club found a home on the lands of Desmond Guinness in Leixlip village the schoolboy section and Juniors played their matches upon this ground.

 The club moved to their current home in the Leixlip Amenities Centre in October 1979 where they were allocated two pitches for the 1981–82 season.

-Senior Men's Section

 Athletic Union League

 Leixlip United first competed in the Athletic Union League and Leinster Junior League Counties Division.
-John Giltrap and Brian Watters where in charge of the A.U.L side which competed first in Division 3A, Benny Flanagan was in charge of the Leinster Junior League side.

-Within 4 years Giltrap and Watters had led the first team to the top division within the A.U.L where they stayed for five years during this time the second team joined the A.U.L and reached the top division in 81/82.
+Competing first in Division 3A, within four years the first team had reached the top division within the A.U.L.
+The club's first team stayed at this level for five years and, during this time, the second team joined the A.U.L and reached the top division in 1981/82.